pavel-demin/eclypse-z7-notes/led-blinker.md

 Introduction
 -----

-For my experiments with the Eclypse Z7, I'd like to have the following development environment:
+For my experiments with the Eclypse Z7 board, I'd like to have the following development environment:

  - recent version of the [Vitis Core Development Kit](https://www.xilinx.com/products/design-tools/vitis.html)
  - recent version of the [Linux kernel](https://www.kernel.org)
  - recent version of the [Debian distribution](https://www.debian.org/releases/stretch) on the development machine
- - recent version of the [Alpine distribution](https://alpinelinux.org) on the Eclypse Z7
+ - recent version of the [Alpine distribution](https://alpinelinux.org) on the Eclypse Z7 board
  - basic project with all the Eclypse Z7 peripherals connected
  - mostly command-line tools
  - shallow directory structure